'More than a restaurant': Mother's brings globally inspired menu, LGBTQ+ third space to Bay View

 She says the name is a multi-faceted reference, paying homage, in part, to the mothers and fathers - or heads of house - in ball culture.
 In addition, Rose says it was her own mother who taught her how to cook.

-The space aims to celebrate the diversity of Milwaukee's queer community, and efforts to strengthen inclusion can be found within every aspect of the operation, from its menu to its business model.
+The space is meant to celebrate the diversity of Milwaukee's queer community, and efforts to strengthen inclusion can be found in everything from the ingredients used in dishes to their special events.

 "I think that's something that this space is really centered on," Rose says.
 "Challenging and questioning and trying to make what small little sections of the world you inhabit slightly better."